 - Enhanced precautions on brigade days: health screening of community members, sanitizing of community sites, social distancing guidelines, and mandatory use of PPE.

 Will I need to obtain a negative COVID-19 test prior to my participation in a brigade?

-Yes, to comply with each country’s entry requirements, all participants will need to obtain proof of a negative COVID test prior to departure for your brigade.
+Yes, to comply with entry requirements, all participants will need to obtain proof of a negative COVID test prior to departure for your brigade.
 The testing requirements vary based on the destination, as follows:

 Panama: The Government of Panama requires proof of a negative COVID-19 test (PCR or Antigen) administered within 48 hours prior to traveling to Panama.